 Published Data in Hepatocellular Carcinoma

-In the first-line setting, SIR-Spheres Y-90 resin microspheres significantly improved Overall Surival (OS) by 8 months compared with matched controls receiving active treatment or supportive care in patients with unresectable advanced HCC.1
+In addition to the RCTs outlined on previous pages, other studies have demonstrated efficacy and safety of SIR-Spheres Y-90 resin microspheres for patients with HCC.
+One of these studies showed a significantly increased mOS, in the first-line setting, of 8 months compared with matched controls receiving active treatment or supportive care in patients with unresectable advanced HCC.1

 - Survival outcomes compared favourably with transarterial chemoembolisation (TACE)/transarterial embolisation (TAE) for unresectable patients in Barcelona Clinic Liver Cancer (BCLC) stages A and B.